TwoEightNine/LearnMokshan/content/legal/pp-en.md

 ### Contact me

-If you have any questions or concerns about this Privacy Policy or my practices, please contact me at twoeightnine@list.ru.
+If you have any questions or concerns about this Privacy Policy or my practices, please contact me at *learn.mokshan.app@gmail.com*.
 Thank you for choosing 'Learn Mokshan'.
 I value your trust and am committed to ensuring your privacy and security.

 ##### Effective Date: 22 May 2024